 Grant Edwards has been organist of First Congregational United Church of Christ since June 1995, on occasion of the 100th anniversary service of the landmark building.
 He holds a B.A. in Organ from Lewis & Clark College.
 Grant has also studied at the Ludwig-Maximillians-Universität in Munich and as a Deutsche-UNESCO scholar in Weimar, East Germany.
 An organ builder as well, he has been a craftsman at Bond Organ Builders since 1993.
 Grant installed his first self-designed organ at the Episcopal Church of the Nativity in Fort Oglethorpe, Georgia.
 In collaboration with Bond, he also constructed the amazing organ in our sanctuary, incorporating mechanical portions of the original 1951 instrument as well as an ornate 1877 organ case.
 Other pursuits include composition; he is currently completing a large-scale choral work based on the poetry of Emily Dickinson, and has created and performed several original compositions for our worship services.
 Grant has performed for three National Conventions of the Organ Historical Society.
 In 2003, he recorded an eclectic album, “A Musical Feast,” (ProOrgano CD 7181) at St. Stephen’s Episcopal, Seattle.
 Active in the local chapter of the American Guild of Organists, Grant is currently that organization’s Sub-Dean and chair of the Program Committee.

 Originally from Tennessee, Jonathan moved to Portland for graduate school, and he completed his Master’s in Public Adminstration from Portland State last year.
 Jonathan brings years of office and communications experience with him.
-Previously, he interned with Caldera, a local nonprofit with the mission to be a catalyst for transformation through innovative arts and environmental programs.
-When not at work, Jonathan enjoyed playing board games, reading comics, and spending time with his fiancée and their two cats, Moon Pie and Sebastian.
+Previously, he has worked in housing and residence life at universities, and, most recently, he interned with Caldera, a local nonprofit with the mission to be a catalyst for transformation through innovative arts and environmental programs.
+When not at work, Jonathan enjoys playing board games, reading comics and spending time with his fiancée and their two cats, Moon Pie and Sebastian.

 Doug Emmons - Facilities Manager